educates/labs-installation-guides/workshops/lab-lookup-installation/workshop/content/04-monitored-clusters.md

 with Educates itself, we will configure the lookup service to monitor just the cluster it is installed into.

-In this case the configuration which needs to be used is as follows.
+The configuration which needs to be used is as follows.

 ```editor:append-lines-to-file
 file: ~/cluster-config.yaml